Topics FY2020 Meeting of Code Administration Managers and Practitioners

 Dr. Shinichi Watanabe, Professor of the Pharmaceutical Affairs and Informatics Unit, Teikyo Heisei University Faculty of Pharmaceutical Sciences, gave a lecture titled "Research and Study on Guidelines for Activities to Provide Information on the Sale of Ethical Drugs".

-Mr. Watanabe gave an overview of the "Survey Research on the Actual Situation of Companies in Relation to the Enforcement of the Guidelines for Provision of Information on the Sale of Ethical Drugs," which has been conducted to date, and stated that "This research is scheduled to be conducted as a three-year MHLW Science Research project from FY 2005 to FY 2021," and that "The survey on the status of response to the establishment of in-house systems conducted in the previous fiscal year was conducted by each company.
+Mr. Watanabe gave an overview of the "Survey Research on the Actual Situation of Companies in Relation to the Enforcement of the Guidelines for Provision of Information on the Sale of Ethical Drugs," which has been conducted to date, and stated that "This research is scheduled to be conducted as a three-year MHLW Science Research project from FY 2005 to FY 2021," and that "The survey on the status of response to the establishment of internal systems conducted in the previous fiscal year was conducted by each company.
 The purpose of this study is to promote the development of internal systems at each company, and is not intended to provide administrative guidance.

 In closing, he stated that he hoped that the results of this survey would be used as a reference to check their own systems and that the provision of information by manufacturers and distributors to healthcare professionals is essential for appropriate drug treatment, and that they should continue to provide appropriate information for patients who need pharmaceutical products.